-- Calculated Inventory is the sum of the last physical quantity after factoring in the inventory change.
+- Calculated Inventory is the sum of the last physical quantity and the inventory change.
 This gives you the current physical quantity.

 - Reserved is the sum of all inventory that has been reserved to fill orders that have not yet been shipped

 - Not Sellable refers to inventory that cannot be sold.
 For example, inventory that is stored in an unsellable warehouse.

 - Calculated Available Inventory takes into account the combined reserved and unsellable quantities of the calculated physical inventory to give you the number of available units.
 Typically, the calculated available units are sellable and the available quantity will equal the aggregate available quantity.

 When viewing a kit with a Main Component inventory dependancy, the movement history will be directed to the movement history of the main component.
 If the kit is dependent on All Components, then the movement will be directed to the component with the lowest available inventory.

 From the action menu you can export the movement history to an excel file.
 Clicking on View Reserved Orders will open a grid on the Manage Orders page with all reserved orders.

 of the item from the time it was first entered into the system, click View All

 Movement.
 In this view you'll also see the name of the user or customer who